 - Have a staff of 200 employees or less

 - Have an annual turnover of $100 million or less

 - The employees should be Singaporean by birth or permanent residents of Singapore

 There have been massive capability gaps between the foreign specialists and the local workforce.
 The Capability Transfer Program is aimed at plugging this gap by engaging the highly skilled foreign specialists working in Singapore to transfer their capabilities to the locals.
 It also aims at supporting the training of Singaporeans abroad to acquire relevant technical skills.

 The chief aim of CTP is to improve the synch factor between the foreign and local workforce by supporting the transfer of the capabilities to the less experienced locals.
 This will encourage:

 - Organisations and professional bodies to acquire and develop new capabilities

-- A culture of capabilities transfer across entities and sectors
+- A culture of capabilities transfers across entities and sectors

-For a company’s employees to be eligible for this grant, it needs to be compliant to Singapore’s Employment Act and have 30 percent local ownership.
+For a company’s employees to be eligible for this grant, it needs to be compliant with Singapore’s Employment Act and have 30 per cent local ownership.
 An identifiable gap will be identified first before the project is considered.
 In addition, the potential benefit of the transfer of relevant capabilities will be evaluated.

 Lean Enterprise Development – LED